Magalang: Economy

 Fishpond owners in Pampanga source their fingerlings (tilapia) from producers in this town, it's well known for its confectionaries (sweets) particularly the incomparable pastilla de leche, a popular item for gift-giving and a table dessert on fiestas and social gatherings.
-The Magalang sweets are distinct in their unique taste because of the quality of the milk from water buffalo (carabao) that feed on green grass growing on the fresh well-irrigated pastureland of the agricultural section of the town.
+Magalang sweets are distinct in their unique taste because of the quality of the milk from water buffalo (carabao) that feed on green grass growing on the fresh well-irrigated pastureland of the agricultural section of the town.
 And large amount of land is Corn or Rice Grain.

 Government

+Magalang is part of the 1st Congressional District of Pampanga.

+Local government

 Like other towns in the Philippines, Magalang is governed by a mayor and vice mayor who are elected to three-year terms.
 The mayor is the executive head and leads the town's departments in executing the Sangguniang Bayan's ordinances and improving public services.
 The vice mayor heads a legislative council consisting of councilors, as members.